-6.1 All schools, system wide, have a focus on improving mathematics learning and teaching for all students and on closing the gap for students not currently achieving at grade level.
+- 6.1 All schools, system wide, have a focus on improving mathematics learning and teaching for all students and on closing the gap for students not currently achieving at grade level.
+Every school in the system will be required to include mathematics as an area of focus in their School Improvement Plans. - 6.2 Professional development will continue to be focused on improving student achievement through a variety of structures: - continue the focus on building mathematics content knowledge as well as pedagogy; - ensure that teachers, students and parents have the supports they need to increase student learning and confidence in mathematics; - continue to refine diagnostic assessments to identify gaps in mathematics learning and teaching; - ensure teachers and administrators are aware of and able to implement evidence based instructional strategies; and - ensure a deep understanding of assessment and evaluation to improve student success, engagement and well-being. - 6.3 Program staff will work collaboratively with administrators and teachers to create a plan for schools targeting the specific needs in each division and transition; provide grade specific training focused on numeracy strategies; and provide additional support for students in targeted classrooms and schools.

-- 6.2 Professional development will continue to be focused on improving student achievement through a variety of structures: - targeting the specific needs in each division and transition; - developing more refined and systematic processes for early identification of gaps in math learning and teaching; - · capitalizing on expertise within our system; and - engaging in a comprehensive investigation, jointly with EQAO staff and external experts, to identify more specific, local needs in mathematics over time. - grade specific training focused on numeracy strategies - 6.3 Access to assistive technology and devices will continue to support the needs of all learners at all grade levels.
+Access to assistive technology and devices will continue to support the needs of all learners at all grade levels.
 Literacy and numeracy interventions and differentiated instruction will continue in all schools to support individual student learning needs and inform next steps.